-Trusting In Buddha is the blog of a Buddhist lay practitioner living in the UK.
+Welcome to Trusting In Buddha, a no-nonsense guide to Buddhism for the curious.
 Reader comments are welcome and diverse opinions are encouraged.
 All comments will be held temporarily until approved, however, and inappropriate comments will be deleted.
 Examples of inappropriate comments include –

 - Comments that disparage the personality of other commentators instead of evaluating their evidence and arguments.

 - Comments that promote a product or service or otherwise amount to spam.

 - Comments that have no relevance to posted articles.

 Why Trust the Buddha?